jeroenvanwissen/jeroenvanwissen/README.md

 - 👀 I’m interested in JavaScript, Beer Brewing, Photography...
 - 🌱 I’m currently learning how to survive life...
 - 📫 You can contact me on Mastodon: https://mastodon.social/@jeroenvanwissen
+- 📫 You can also contact me on LinkedIn: https://www.linkedin.com/in/jeroenvanwissen/
+- ✍️ Sometimes I try to write random things on my personal website: https://jeroenvanwissen.nl
 - 📸 You can find my photography hobby on https://31f-fotografie.nl